sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 dtype: int64
 ```

 There are no missing values.
-Next, we will look into summary statistics of the dataset.
+Next, we can see the type of each variable in the dataset.

 ```python
 df.info()